jacode77/terminal-application/README.md

 The Chatterbox app is a simple command line game that simulates the traditional Chatterbox game.
 The game currently has a Standard and Christmas edition, which provide a fortune and a Christmas joke respectively, based on user input.

+Please note, this application is best viewed in a terminal of 108 x 31 or full screen.

 A link to the repository in GitHub can be located [here](https://github.com/jacode77/terminal-application.git).

 ### Purpose and scope of the your application